wikiepeidia/Update-log-for-Benchmark-GPU/README.md

 <p>1. donation not work
 <p>2 lag ping cause stuff act very slow.
 <p>3 take a long time to join
 <p>4.
-Benchmark happens in a small place, sometimes won't work.
+Benchmark happens in a small place, sometimes won't even work.
+<p>5.
+The insta benchmark tool will make CPU, GPU run at max speed instantly.
+This both erase and replace million of assets in just a small square within a second.
+An i7 CPU, GTX 1650, 16GB ram can take up to 3-5 minutes to display the next frame!
+(If roblox actually still work LOL)